Acute Myeloid Leukemia Library

 - Bone marrow aspiration and biopsy: The removal of bone marrow, blood, and a small piece of bone by inserting a hollow needle into the hipbone or breastbone.
 A pathologist views the bone marrow, blood, and bone under a microscope to look for signs of cancer.

-- Immunophenotyping: A process used to identify cells, based on the types of antigens or markers on the surface of the cell.
-This process is used to diagnose the subtype of AML by comparing the cancer cells to normal cells of the immune system.
+- Immunophenotyping: A laboratory test that uses antibodies to identify cancer cells based on the types of antigens or markers on the surface of the cells.
+This test is used to help diagnose specific types of leukemia.
 For example, a cytochemistry study may test the cells in a sample of tissue using chemicals (dyes) to look for certain changes in the sample.
 A chemical may cause a color change in one type of leukemia cell but not in another type of leukemia cell.

 Certain factors affect prognosis (chance of recovery) and treatment options.